 Personal training is too expensive, isn’t accessible to non-members and gyms have an excess of unused inventory.

 Prototype & User Testing

-We refined many creative options down to a final four and put them through their paces to get feedback from users.
+The team refined many creative options down to a final four and put them through their paces to get feedback from users.
 Each contained a different combination of colors — some loud, some quiet, some neutral — each with various font selections to match that feel.

 There was now a brand and identity behind SplitFit.
 The result was focused on redefining personal training.
 Training should be inclusive, but not exclusive.

-The first version of the product was shipped and in the hands of users just two months from the start date of our engagement.
 This included the ability for a user to join a pool (the buyouts feature came later).

 thoughtbot continues to work alongside SplitFit to continue to mature and grow the app.